MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/IMPORTSTREAM-Function--MediaSet-.md

  The unique ID assigned to the MediaSet of the record.
 You can also retrieve the ID by using the [MEDIAID Function \(MediaSet\)](MEDIAID-Function--MediaSet-.md).

 ## Remarks
- You can use this function to upload a media objects, which you want to associate with a record, to the database.
-For example, you can upload  media objects to items in table **27 Item**.
+ You can use this function to upload media that you want to associate with a record to the database.
+For example, you can upload media to items in table **27 Item**.
 The function is similar to the [IMPORTSTREAM Function \(Media\)](IMPORTSTREAM-Function--Media-.md) except that this function enables you to import multiple media objects on the same record.

 When a media is imported, it is assigned a unique identifier \(GUID\) and stored in the system table **2000000181 Tenant Media** of the application database.

 In addition, the media object is assigned to a MediaSet which also has a specific GUID.
 This GUID is included in the MediaSet data type field as a reference to the media objects.
 The MediaSet and its GUID are created with the first media that is imported, and the information is stored in table **2000000183 Tenant Media Set**.
 All additional media objects for the record are then associated with the same MediaSet GUID.

 ## Example
- This example uses the IMPORTSTREAM function to add images to records in table **27 Item** of the [!INCLUDE[demolong](includes/demolong_md.md)].
+ This example uses the IMPORTSTREAM function to add images to records in table **27 Item** of the [!INCLUDE[demolonglight_md](includes/demolonglight_md.md)].

  To support the example code that follows, you also have to complete these tasks:

--   Add item image files for records of table **27 Item** to a folder on the computer that is running [!INCLUDE[nav_server](includes/nav_server_md.md)] instance
+-   Create two sample image files that you want to use on item no. 1000 in table **27 Item**.

-     Save the images as .jpg type, and give them names that correspond to item numbers \(as specified by the **No.** field\), such as, 1000-v1.jpg, 1000-v2.jpg, 1001-v1.jpg, 1001-v2.jpg and so on.
-For this example, save the files in the folder *C:\\images*.
+    Save the images as JPEG type, and give them the names 1000-v1.jpg and  1000-v2.jpg.
+Save the files in the *C:\images* folder on the computer that is running [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.

--   In the **Item** table, add a new field that has the data type **MediaSet**.
+-   Verify that table **27 Item** has a field that is called **Picture** and has the data type **MediaSet**.

--   In the **Item List** page, add a column for the **MediaSet** field.
+   This is field on which you will add the images.
+If the field is not present, then add it.

 With these tasks in place, you can add and run the following C/AL code to import the images.
 For this code example, create a codeunit and add the code to the OnRun trigger.
-But, you could also add the code other places instead, such as on an action in the **Item List** page.

 The code requires that you create the following variables and text constant: